Open in Colab Open On GitHub

 # !pip install flax

-First, the MNIST dataset is loaded and prepared for training and testing using Tensorflow Datasets.
-Image values are normalized, the data is shuffled and divided into batches, and samples are prefetched to enhance performance.
+First, you need to load the MNIST dataset and then prepare the training and testing sets via Tensorflow Datasets (TFDS).
+You normalize image values, shuffle the data and divide it into batches, and prefetch samples to enhance performance.

-import tensorflow_datasets as tfds # TFDS for MNIST
+import tensorflow_datasets as tfds # TFDS to download MNIST.

 train_steps = 1200